-The LADOs for Birmingham City Council are Norah Malik, Salma Shabir and Tracey Johnson.
+The Head of Service for Child Protection and LADO is Andrew Tombs.
 They will be informed of all allegations that come to our attention and appear to the meet the criteria set out in Part Four, Section One of KCSIE, so they can consult police and children's social care services as appropriate.
 All LADO referrals must be made via CASS, unless the subject child is open to a social worker and then the LADO referral must be made via the child's allocated social worker.